icofy-io/satoshimars/README.md

 SatoshiMars is an artificial intelligence trading bot that uses prediction algorithm of cryptocurrencies price trends based on long short term memory neural network for time series and other deep learning method.

-# Community & Support
-SatoshiMars has a telegram community for discussions on using SatoshiMars https://t.me/satoshimars , automated trading on BitMex.

 # Technical Support
-If you need technical support for easy to use dashboard plugin and installation of SatoshiMars, feel free to start @SatoshiMarsBot on telegram.
+If you need technical support for easy to use dashboard plugin and installation of SatoshiMars, feel free to start <a href="https://t.me/SatoshiMarsBot">@SatoshiMarsBot</a>on telegram.

+# Community
+SatoshiMars has a <a href="https://t.me/satoshimars">telegram community</a> for discussions on using SatoshiMars https://t.me/satoshimars , automated trading on BitMex.

 Also, you can look at publication in Medium - https://medium.com/@seyiolusakin/artificial-intelligence-goes-mainstream-be1535f18c13